Marketing and Communication

 - Special projects

-We will help you find the right resource to get your project done.
+We will help you find the right resource to accomplish your goals.

-In general, communication should follow the university’s brand identity and include:
+In general, communication should follow the university’s brand identity, outlined in the Brand Guide, and include:

 CAS has developed a college look that incorporates the university's presence while integrating elements that represent our areas.
 We use fonts, colors and themes in conjunction with the university’s toolbox and brand book.